danrlu/covidtracker_rejected_rescue/README.md

 [What it means when the genome submissions don't get accepted immediately](#when-covid-genome-submissions-do-not-get-accepted-immediately),

-how (not) to fix the frameshift errors,
+how to fix the frameshift errors or when not to fix,

-and some interesting pieces of biology that came from this process.
+and some interesting observations of where the real frameshift mutations tend on land the genome.

 # When COVID genome submissions do not get accepted immediately